Article brought to you by Nilead, a website builder platform with fully managed design and build service.

-After a lot of thinking and analysis, finally you decided to have a website.
-Found a good web design and development service provider, it pays to be familiar with the industry’s common terms, that way will know how to communicate your needs to your service provider.
+After a lot of thinking and analysis, finally, you decide to have a website.
+Having found a good web design and development service provider, it pays to be familiar with the industry’s common terms to know how to communicate your needs to your service provider.
 This way you will prevent that the design team have to make assumptions, that possibly will affect the final result

 Alignment is the position of the elements (e.g. text, images, etc.) of your page.
 These elements can be aligned to both: the page and to each other – e.g. in the image below the paragraphs are aligned to the left margin, and the photo is aligned to the right.